muratk3n/thirdwave/en/tweets/2019/week37.md

 Bolton's removal can also help how WH is viewed; guy was such a hard-ass, his presence slanted a lot of perception IMO.
-Maybe the Chinese can make a deal, so can the Taliban and Iran; but anything coming from WH is viewed thru the prism, "if the hard-ass okayed it, maybe [whatever deal] is not good for us".
+Maybe the Taliban can make a deal, also Iran; but anything coming from WH is viewed thru the prism, "if the hard-ass okayed it, maybe [whatever deal] is not good for us".
 There are still plenty of hawks around WH.
 No need for this one guy.

 *2019-9-11 17:46:0*